jimchen1551/MPCS/Computer Science/Machine learning/Data.md

 	1. **invalid data**: by errors in the process of generating an ABT
 	   solution: correct immediately and recreate the DQR
 	2. **valid data**: arising for a range of domain-specific reasons
-	   solution: not correct or recording the issue in the **data quality plan** while affecting training process
+	   solution: not correcting or recording the issue in the **data quality plan** while affecting the training process
 ![[Screen Shot 2022-10-04 at 14.36.12.png|500]]
 ### Missing values
 - some instances may miss values for one or more features
 - % Miss. column in the DQR
-- causes are misillaneous
+- causes are miscellaneous

 Classes:
 1. Missing completely at random (MCAR)
-	The distribution of an example with a missing value for a certain attribute is **independent** of the observed data and the value which is missing.
+	The distribution of an example with a missing value for a certain attribute is **independent** of the observed data and the missing value.
 2. Missing at random (MAR)
-	The distribution of an example with a missing value for a certain attribute **depends on the observed data**, but **not depends on the value which is missing**.
+	The distribution of an example with a missing value for a certain attribute **depends on the observed data** but **not depends on the value which is missing**.
 3. Missing not at random (MNAR)
 	The distribution of an example with a missing value for a certain attribute **depends on the value which is missing**.